 Lambic beers, or “sour beers,” are spontaneously fermented Belgian ales often flavored with fruits.
 I’ve been making fruit and lambic sorbets and ice creams for years.
 (Chef Jonathon Sawyer at the Greenhouse Tavern in Cleveland gave me my first sip of American craft sour beer, which I fell in love with instantly.)
 Sorbets require a lot of sugar to remain supple when frozen, so they easily can get too sweet.
 However, when you add good-quality ale you balance that sweetness.
-Also, the natural sugar content of the alcohol means you won’t have to add as much sugar as you would in a regular sorbet recipe.
-I use this recipe to make cherry lambic sorbet, black plum & black currant lambic sorbet, and peach lambic sorbet, but you can make any combination you like.–Jeni Britton Bauer
+Also, the natural sugar content of the alcohol means you won’t have to add as much sugar as you would in a regular sorbet recipe.–Jeni Britton Bauer

 LC (Hiccup) Note